kubernetes/minikube/site/content/en/docs/Reference/Drivers/kvm2.md

 ## Troubleshooting

-* Run `minikube start --alsologtostderr -v=7` to debug crashes related to kvm
+* Run `minikube start --alsologtostderr -v=7` to debug crashes
-* Run `docker-machine-kvm2 version` to verify the kvm2 driver executes properly.
+* Run `docker-machine-driver-kvm2 version` to verify the kvm2 driver executes properly.
 * Read [How to debug Virtualization problems](https://fedoraproject.org/wiki/How_to_debug_Virtualization_problems)